kharyal/space_invaders/README.md

 if you have some idea contact me and i will provide you the developer access

 # what's there in developer access?
-a whole lot of cheat codes... amd much more
+a whole lot of cheat codes... and much more